JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 Also, the Hacking License is designed to turn users to hackers: IMO, this is the only way Free Software can win against big corporations.

+This is very practical and very important.
+The Web is a half done, badly broken and insecure distributed operating system.
+Using services as a software substitute will be the normal working mode with
+Jehanne: if people cannot trust the provider as they cannot trust Web site now there's no way to make my project a reality.

+## The File Protocol

-The few remaining free hours were spent into the design of the File Protocol (aka FP) and the study of its integration in Jehanne as a replacement of 9P2000.
+My few remaining free hours were spent into the design of the File Protocol (aka FP) and the study of its integration in Jehanne as a replacement of 9P2000.